5 Steps on How to Legally Adopt a Child in Pennsylvania

 They’ll also ask you to fill out some documents and provide information about your background.

 Most types of adoption in PA require a home study.
 A home study can take up to six months to complete.
-The adoption professional will conduct interviews to understand your living situation and how you will provide for and take care of the child.
+The adoption professional will conduct interviews to understand your living situation and how you will provide for and care for the child.

 5. Finalize Your Adoption Process